jeremy-jtlo/tab-renamer/README.md

 # tab-renamer
+Saves Firefox tabs as files, and renames them in the order they were created.
 A first attempt at developing and using Firefox WebExtensions using background scripts free of UI.

 ## How to use
 1. Clone/download this repo to your PC